Research FAQ, COVID-19

 All UPEI travel has been suspended, including research-related travel.
 Therefore, any pending travel grant awards are postponed until further notice.

 UPEI is committed to ensuring all our students progress in the most timely manner possible.
-All graduate students should continue to regularly discuss their research activities and progression of their work with their supervisor.
+All graduate and undergraduate honours students should continue to regularly discuss their research activities and progression of their work with their supervisor.

-On campus laboratory and field research may resume for graduate students provided they work with their supervisors to comply with UPEI Health, safety, and Environment policies and protocols, including the use of Personal Protective Equipment (PPE) when required.
+On campus laboratory and field research may resume for graduate and undergraduate honours students provided they work with their supervisors to comply with UPEI Health, Safety, and Environment policies and protocols, including the use of Personal Protective Equipment (PPE) when required.

-Whenever possible, all graduate students should work remotely (i.e., from home) to enable physical distancing.
-Graduate student desk work may be limited on campus due to restrictions when planning for physical distancing.
+Whenever possible, all graduate and undergraduate honours students should work remotely (i.e., from home) to enable physical distancing.
+Student desk work may be limited on campus due to restrictions when planning for physical distancing.
 Therefore, such activities as statistical analyses, computer simulations, and writing, should be conducted remotely.
 If these types of activities must take place on-campus, they can only proceed when absolutely necessary and when this activity has been included in your laboratory supervisor’s "Return to Laboratory Work Plan".

-Supports for graduate students are available through UPEI Health and Wellness Centre, UPEI Student Affairs and UPEI International Students Office, as well as the student’s home Faculty Dean’s Office, and the Office of the Dean of Graduate Studies and Research.
+Supports for graduate and undergraduate honours students are available through UPEI Health and Wellness Centre, UPEI Student Affairs and UPEI International Students Office, as well as the student’s home Faculty Dean’s Office, and the Office of the Dean of Graduate Studies and Research.